UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 -Option —active=M: trace to be active for M events [to not get a lot of traces].
 During the active step, events will be recorded.

+Memory view: to enable it you need to specify the profiler memory to true [to generate memory data].

 The most important is to track the memory allocation.

 Selective profiling: first start profiling for a large training loop, and once you get an idea about where the bottleneck is, then you can select a few number of iterations for profiling.